Ecommerce-COVID-19-Response/offline2on/src/pages/press/global-e-commerce-community-unites-to-support-small-mid-sized-businesses-hit-by-coronavirus.md

 ---
 templateKey: press
 title: >-
-  Global E-commerce Community Unites To Support Small & Mid-Sized Businesses Hit by Coronavirus
+  Global E-commerce Community Unites To Support Small and Mid-Sized Businesses Impacted by Coronavirus
 subtitle: >-
   Offline2On.com Connects Offline Businesses with E-commerce Experts to Get Online Fast